Frequently Asked Questions About Financial Aid

 1. I'm not sure whether I will qualify for need-based aid.
 Is it worth my time to fill out the Free Application for Federal Student Aid (FAFSA)?

 - Yes.
 We recommend that all students file the FAFSA.
 You can't assume that you will or will not qualify for aid based on your family income alone.
 Many factors are considered in calculating need.
-You will need to complete the FAFSA after January 1 - we recommend prior to March 1.
+For priority consideration certain grants, we recommend completing the FAFSA by Dec.1.

 2. What is considered in calculating how much my family can afford to contribute to my education?

 - Congress has created a formula that takes a number of factors into consideration.
 Among them are a family's total taxable and nontaxable income including the student's income, family and student assets, the number of persons supported by the family income, the number of dependents in college, and the age and marital status of the parents.

 3. What happens to the money that is awarded but not accepted because students decide to go to another college?

 - With the exception of the Pell Grant and Federal Direct Loans, funds are awarded to students attending Abilene Christian University.
 Awards do not transfer from one school to another.
 Students must reapply at their new college.

 4. Is there any consideration for sending two or more students to college at the same time (i.e. group rate)?
 How is that factored in?

 - The federal need-based formula takes into consideration the household size and number in college (excluding parents) among other factors.
 Two in college would be reflected in the calculated family contribution for each student.
 If a parent is attending college half-time or more and working towards a degree or certificate contact Student Financial Services.
 An additional form is required to consider a parent in the number of family members in college.

 5. What if our previous year's income is greater than our income will be for this year?